 The internet has blurred the boundaries between the real and the imaginary, between the real and unreal, and between truth and lies further than any other media that preceded it.
 So what is real anymore?

-Whilst they have been manipulated the images in this Instagram feed are as real as any other image that we might encounter online, despite their absurdity.
-The false signs contained within them are enmeshed with remnants of the real in a torrent of other signs which are variously real and unreal, digital and physical.
+Whilst they have been manipulated, the images in the @People_Eaters Instagram feed are as ‘real’ as any other image that we might encounter online – despite their apparent absurdity.
+The false signs contained within them are entangled with remnants of the real in a stream of other real and unreal signs.

 All images are copyrighted © 2021 Spike Dennis.
 The use of any image from this site is prohibited unless prior written permission from the artist is obtained.